Shahtoosh: Use

-The animals, which live wild on the Tibetan Plateau, the Changtang region, Tibet, Xinjiang, and Qinghai and are under species protection, are killed for the illegal production of textiles in order to obtain the particularly fine warming wool hair of the undercoat.
-The wool of three to five animals is needed for a scarf, as each chiru produces only about 125-150 grams of the raw wool.
-Therefore, the population of about one million in the 1950s dropped drastically to an estimated 45,000 (1998 estimate) or 75,000 (2000 estimate) and recovered to about 150,000 animals by 2009 due to species protection.
-The wool is shipped from the Tibetan Changtang area to Kashmir in India, where it is processed into scarves in the Srinagar area.
-In 2003, it was estimated that 14,293 people were directly or indirectly involved in the production of shahtoosh shawls.
-Efforts are underway in India to domesticate some chirus so that shorn shatoosh can be legally used.
+The animals live wild on the Tibetan Plateau, in the Changtang region, Tibet, Xinjiang, and Qinghai.
+In spite of being under species protection, they are killed for the illegal production of textiles in order to obtain the particularly fine warming wool hair of the undercoat.
+Each chiru produces only about 125-150 grams of the raw wool, requiring three to five animals to make a scarf.
+A population of about one million in the 1950s dropped drastically to an estimated 45,000 in 1998, then, following species protection, rose to 75,000 by 2000, then doubled to about 150,000 animals by 2009.
+The wool is shipped from the Tibetan Changtang area to Kashmir, where it is processed into scarves in the Srinagar area.
+In 2003, it was estimated that over 14,000 people were directly or indirectly involved in the production of shahtoosh shawls.
+Efforts are underway in India to domesticate some chirus so that shorn shahtoosh can be legally used.

 Shahtoosh wool is spun and woven, either in rectangular plain weave or diamond-shaped plain weave (called chashme bulbul 'eye of the nightingale' or 'diamond weave').
-Shahtoosh shawls can be pulled through a ring due to the small diameter of the fibers ('ring test'), although this also applies to thinly woven shawls made from other wools.
-By admixing pashmina, shahtoosh can be embroidered more extensively.
+Along with thinly woven shawls made from other wools, shahtoosh shawls can be pulled through a finger ring due to the small diameter of the fibers (resulting in the 'ring test' for fineness).
+By admixing pashmina wool, shahtoosh can be embroidered more extensively.
 Blended fabrics of shahtoosh and pashmina are designated differently according to the proportions: Shurah Dani = 100% Shahtoosh, Bah Dani = 75% Shahtoosh and 25% Pashmina, Aeth Dani = 50% Shahtoosh (as warp) and 50% Pashmina (as weft).
 Shawls for women are often 2 m × 1 m in size and weigh circa 100 g, while shawls for men are often 3 m × 1.5 m (called doshala).

 Law enforcement

 An investigation on a 1994 charity event in New York by the United States Fish and Wildlife Service led to the subpoenaing of celebrities who purchased shahtoosh scarves, as well as the first criminal cases for the sale of this material in the US.
 In April 2000, British authorities fined a London-based trading company for the illegal possession of 138 scarves.
 Between 2010 and 2018, a total of 295 scarves were confiscated in Switzerland, corresponding to an average of 33 scarves per year.
 Despite some successful arrests of illegal trafficking rings, a large number of petty criminals get away with it, as it is usually claimed to be pashmina or similar legal fabrics.
-A clear clarification that can be used in court is only obtained after a laboratory examination (DNA test, or measurement under a scanning electron microscope.
+A clear clarification that can be used in court is only obtained after a laboratory examination (DNA test), or measurement under a scanning electron microscope.